-Programming Project

-due: April 30th, 2021
+Project 1 due: March 25th and April 8th, 2022

 Ground Rules.
 This is an individual assignment that each student should complete on their own.
 It's OK to help other students with understanding the concepts behind what we're doing in the project, or to help with technical difficulties, especially if you do so in venues like Piazza and office hours where the course staff are also present.
 But don't spoil the assignment for other students by telling them the locations of vulnerabilities or details of how to exploit them: everyone should have the experience of figuring those out for themselves.
-The assignment is due online on Friday, April 30th.
-The submission will be accessible from the course Canvas page, and the deadline time will be 11:59pm Central Time.
-You also have the opportunity to make an early submission on or before Friday, April 23rd, for feedback on writing and presentation (but such an early submission will not be graded).
+There will be two rounds of online submission for the project: the first on Friday, March 25th, and the next on Friday, April 8th.
+Both submissions will be online, accessible from the course Canvas page, and the deadline time will be 11:59pm Central Time.
 You may use external written sources to help with this assignment, such as books or web pages, but don't get interactive help with the assignment from outside sources.
 You must explicitly reference any external sources (i.e., other than the lecture notes, class readings, and course staff) from which you get substantial ideas about your solution.